The 10 best game companions to take with you on your digital journeys

-When compiling this list of the best game companions, we picked those dynamic duos that have truly stood the test of time.
+When compiling this list of the best game companions, we picked dynamic duos that have truly stood the test of time.
 Those partnerships that transformed otherwise enjoyable experiences into unforgettable adventures.
-So with that all out of the way, let's get into our pick of the 10 best video game companions of all-time.
+So, with that all out of the way, let's get into our pick of the 10 best video game companions of all time.

 10. D-Dog (Metal Gear Solid 5: The Phantom Pain)

-Relating to D-Dog is no hard task, mainly because you quickly raise him from pup to full-grown attack dog while on mother base and both share a fondness for eye patches.
-Out in the field he also serves as a useful ally, marking enemies that you might otherwise miss on the map within a 50m radius, sniffing out harmful landmines and, of course, attacking soldiers on command.
+Relating to D-Dog is no hard task, mainly because you quickly raise him from pup to full-grown attack dog while on mother base, and both share a fondness for eye patches.
+Out in the field, he also serves as a useful ally, marking enemies that you might otherwise miss on the map within a 50m radius, sniffing out harmful landmines, and, of course, attacking soldiers on command.
 D-Dog is simply the most versatile form of back up in Metal Gear Solid V, hence why he makes our list of the best video game companions.
+Also, who doesn't love having a dog by their side?

 9. Jonah (Tomb Raider)

-Being a new addition to the Tomb Raider mythos following 2013’s reboot, Jonah quickly imprinted himself onto the hearts of players as one of the best video game protagonists for how earnest and spiritual he is.
-Lara is continually forced to make tough decisions and perform gruesome acts throughout the course of Square Enix’s modern trilogy, but Jonah is the gentle giant who keeps this legendary adventurer humble by helping her not lose sight of herself.
-He may have begun life as a simple cook for the Endurance research vessel, yet since crashing into the lost island of Yamatai, he has since remained one of Lara’s most reliable and honest cohorts.
+Being a new addition to the Tomb Raider mythos following 2013's reboot, Jonah quickly imprinted himself onto the hearts of players as one of the best video game protagonists for how earnest and spiritual he is.
+Lara is continually forced to make tough decisions and perform gruesome acts throughout Square Enix's modern trilogy, but Jonah is the gentle giant who keeps this legendary adventurer humble.
+He may have begun life as a simple cook for the Endurance research vessel, yet since crashing into the lost island of Yamatai, he has remained one of Lara's most reliable and honest cohorts.

-Jonah plays a key role towards the beginning of 2018’s Shadow of the Tomb Raider, asking Lara to question whether or not she is the catalyst for all the resulting destruction after she steals an important artefact from an ancient Mexican tomb.
-This leads to a fractured and prickly relationship between the pair throughout much of the rest of the game, allowing players to witness their bond slowly reach its original state.
-Jonah is the prime example of doing a lot with very little when it comes to video game protagonists, being clear evidence of a developer taking the time to make you care just as much about the people surrounding the always triumphant hero.
+Jonah plays a key role towards the beginning of 2018's Shadow of the Tomb Raider, asking Lara to question whether or not she is the catalyst for all the resulting destruction after she steals an important artifact from an ancient Mexican tomb.
+This leads to a fractured relationship between the pair throughout the rest of the game, allowing players to witness their bond slowly reach its original state.
+Jonah is the prime example of doing a lot with very little when it comes to video game protagonists.
+It is clear evidence of a developer taking the time to make you care just as much about the people surrounding the always triumphant hero.

 8. Elizabeth (Bioshock Infinite)

-Elizabeth ends up playing a much more crucial role in Bioshock Infinite’s story than a simple victim for Booker to rescue, boasting immense power that allows her to shift realities, timelines, and perspectives.
-The beauty of this is that it also bleeds into gameplay, as well as just the story, as when you’re together players can phase unique tools into the environment, such as defence turrets and useful cover to help give you an edge in battle.
-Elizabeth is very much the full evolution of video game companions in the style of, say Resident Evil 4’s Ashley, acting as a big help rather than a hindrance.
+Elizabeth plays a much more crucial role in Bioshock Infinite's story than a simple victim for Booker to rescue, boasting immense power that allows her to shift realities, timelines, and perspectives.
+The beauty of this is that it also bleeds into gameplay, as well as just the story, as when you're together, players can phase unique tools into the environment, such as defense turrets and useful covers to help give you an edge in battle.
+Elizabeth is very much the full evolution of video game companions in the style of, say, Resident Evil 4's Ashley, acting as a big help rather than a hindrance.

 7. Dom (Gears of War)